jscriptcoder/Gymie-Client/README.md

 ## Testing Gymie

-Unit-tests live all next to the code they're testing, under the extension `src/*.test.ts`.
+All unit-tests live next to the code they're testing, under the extension `src/*.test.ts`.
 You can run all the tests by executing:
 ```bash
 $ npm test
 ```